ValdryanIvandito/cardano-basic-transaction-guide/transaction-id.md

-# Metadata
+# Transaction

-This documentation explains how to perform a metadata transaction in Cardano.
+This documentation explains how to perform a basic transaction in Cardano.
+For example, if you want to send some ADA to another address from the wallet address generated earlier.
 Follow the steps below:

 # Step by Step

-## Step-1 Generate Wallet Address (Optional)
+## Step-1 Generate Wallet Address

 If you haven't generated a wallet address, you should follow this [documentation](https://github.com/ValdryanIvandito/cardano-cli-simplified/blob/main/1-generate-wallet-address.md) first.